LeBron James: Entertainment

 In February 2019, it was revealed that James would executive produce rapper 2 Chainz's new album Rap or Go to the League.
 A Def Jam press release said the intent of the album is "celebrating black excellence and focusing on the power of education and entrepreneurship."
 The press release also says the title "challenges the notion that the only way out of the inner city is either to become a rapper or a ball player."
-As of September 2019, James is the most followed basketball player on Instagram.
+As of June 2023, James is the most followed basketball player on Instagram, with over 155 million followers.

-In June 2022, it was announced James is launching a media company in partnership with professional tennis player Naomi Osaka and Maverick Carter's SpringHill Company.
+In June 2022, it was announced James was launching a media company in partnership with professional tennis player Naomi Osaka and Maverick Carter.
 The production and content creation company will be named Hana Kuma, which means "flower" and "bear" in Japanese.

+In March 2024, James and JJ Redick launched a podcast called Mind the Game, where the two have "pure conversations about basketball."
+The podcast was suspended after Redick was hired as head coach for the Los Angeles Lakers in June 2024.
+In March 2025, a second season was announced with Steve Nash replacing Redick as James' new co-host.